zkzhang88/OpenCodeEdit/README.md

 ![Overview of OpenCodeEdit.](images/opencodeedit_pipeline.png)

+The code for this pipeline is located in `/generation` directory.
+For more details, refer to [generation/README](./generation/README.md)

 ## OCEData and OCEDataFT

 The dataset constructed by OpenCodeEdit is an edit triplet composed by three parts: